 Severe anxiety is a common sign of PTSD.
 If you experience this symptom, you might find yourself overly anxious among others or when faced with certain tasks.
 You may also be unable to stop worrying even without danger.

 If you have depression, it could stem from a traumatic experience.
-PTSD can make you feel there’s no hope for the future or no point in carrying on.
+People experiencing PTSD can make you feel there’s no hope for the future or no point in carrying on.
 Over time, these symptoms may even trigger suicidal thoughts.

 With PTSD, you might also have trouble connecting with your emotions.
 A sense of numbness may pervade each day, rather than typical feelings of happiness, contentment or even fear.
 In some cases, you may feel completely detached from your surroundings.